Dr. Angela Agrios, ND

 Also made in the gut by beneficial bacteria (Vitamin K2)

-Synthetic forms (Vitamin K3) – not recommended
+Synthetic forms (Vitamin K3) not recommended

-Fresh green juice drinks
+Vitamin K Supplementation Fresh green juice drinks

 Wheat grass juice